ShupeiLi/information-retrieval/review/draft.md

 these aligned features from text and video modalities.

 Let us move to the GEES loss.
 The traditional loss function NCE requires a trade-o between the accuracy and computational burden.
 The author improved this loss function by rst making an assumption about the frame distribution.
 In detail, we suppose that the frame-level features of each video follow the Multivariate Gaussian Distribution.
 Then simplify and approximate the NCE function which combines with the assumption.
 This improvement enhances the optimization efficiency of the SGD algorithm during the training process.

+In a word, we improve the efficiency of the EDB method using the optimized GEES loss and enhance the accuracy by aligning the features from the text and video modalities using the CCM module.

 # Experiments
 Authors conducted experiments on four benchmark datasets to verify the effectiveness of CRET method.
 They select recall at rank K and MdR as metrics.
 Higher recall at rank K means better performance.
 Note that MdR measures the median rank of correct items in the retrieved ranking list.
 Therefore, lower MdR indicates a better model.